petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/pages/pages.md

 * Queries pages on a schedule for up-to-date data.
 * Reports on pages with the metrics described here.

+To view analytics on a specific page,

+1. Click _Sites_ in the left navigation menu.
+Click the _Pages_ tab.
+A listing of your site's pages is shown.

+   Note, to download this list of site pages as a CSV file, click _Download Report_.
+See [downloading reports](../../reference/downloading-reports.md) to learn more.

+1. Select a page from the list to see detailed analytics.

 ## Data Time Periods

 All Page data in Analytics Cloud appears for a specified time period.
 The time period selector recalculates the metrics for the selected time period.
 You must specify a time period to view the metrics.
 The default is 30 days, but this is configurable.
 The following time periods are available: